-- Honours students are required to attend - 1) at least 12 research seminars - 2) multiple sessions of honours students research proposal seminars - 3) multiple sessions of honours students final research seminars
+Honours students are required to attend

+- 1) at least 12 research seminars - 2) multiple sessions of Honours students research proposal seminars - 3) multiple sessions of Honours students research outcomes seminars

 For each research seminar the following documentation is required.
 We recommend the use of a dedicated standard UQ lab book.
 Digital diaries or scanned documents are acceptable provided they represent a real-time record of the seminar.